MicrosoftDocs/dataexplorer-docs/kusto/api/index.md

 ## Client libraries

-Azure Data Explorer provides a number of [client libraries](client-libraries.md) that make use of the above endpoints, to make programmatic access easy.
+The query environment provides a number of [client libraries](client-libraries.md) that make use of the above endpoints, to make programmatic access easy.

 * .NET SDK
 * Python SDK